Town of Pincher Creek

-On the paneled office wall of Canada's pre-eminent jurist hangs a painting honouring an undulating landscape where rolling grasslands crash up against the front ranges of the Rocky Mountains.
-The office belongs to Canada's Chief Justice Beverley McLachlin, and the painting by Robert McInnes depicts the place of her birth and cowgirl education, Pincher Creek in Alberta SouthWest.
+On the office wall of Canada's pre-eminent jurist hangs a painting honouring an undulating landscape where rolling grasslands crash up against the front ranges of the Rocky Mountains.
+Until her recent retirement in 2018, the office belonged to Canada's Chief Justice Beverley McLachlin, and the painting by Robert McInnes depicts the place of her birth and cowgirl education, Pincher Creek in Alberta SouthWest.
 “It’s physically a very beautiful place, with the mountains on the one hand and the prairie on the other,” McLachlin has said.
 “You had this sense of privilege that you were living in this very special place.”

 Pincher Creek’s employment base consists of retail, agricultural services, agriculture mechanical and machinery services, oil and gas services, wind energy services, and tourism and recreation.
 More broadly, Pincher Creek is a commercial service centre for surrounding farm and ranch country.
 The concentration of retail shopping into fewer, larger stores (Co-op, Agro, United Farmers of Alberta, Rona, and Walmart) has reinforced this role.

 Since 1960 Pincher Creek has been home for workers and contractors maintaining and operating the invisible network of wells and pipelines that feed gas to Shell's Waterton petrochemical plant 30 kms south of town.
 More recently, the rapid deployment of wind generation nearby – making Pincher Creek the de facto wind energy capital of Canada - has generated green-collar employment and business niches related to the construction and maintenance of towers and turbines.